thomashempel/AlfredGoogleTranslateWorkflow/README.md

 _Google changed something in the API.
 They seem to have blocked some clients.
 The workflow works for now.
 But I can't guaranty, that it will work for long.
 I will try to implement a dict.cc endpoint for a future version._

-This version 2 is a complete rewrite!
-It works differently than before while keeping the basic functionality, it is not longer bound to english and german.
-It know let Google decide which language is the source and you can define what the target language is in your query.

 A workflow for Alfred 2 that implements translation from any language to any other language known to Google.

 It's based on PHP and not very complex to understand.